thompsonsed/necsim/README.md

 Alternatively, by specifying the -f flag, (full mode) as the first argument, the program can read in extended command line arguments, which are as followed.

-1. the task_iter used for setting the seed.
+1. the number used for setting the seed.
 2. the sample grid x dimension
 3. the sample grid y dimension
 4. the fine map file relative path.